protontypes/open-sustainable-technology/README.md

 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.
 - [Buhayra](https://github.com/jmigueldelgado/buhayra) - Obtaining water extent of small reservoirs in semi-arid regions from satellite data in real-time.
 - [Wflow](https://github.com/Deltares/Wflow.jl) - A Julia package that provides a hydrological modeling framework, as well as several different vertical and lateral concepts that can be used to run hydrological simulations.
-- [ML4Floods](https://github.com/spaceml-org/ml4floods) - An ecosystem of data, models and code pipelines to tackle flooding with machine learning.
 - [ParFlow](https://github.com/parflow/parflow) - An open-source, modular, parallel watershed flow model.
 - [River Runner](https://github.com/sdl60660/river-runner) - Visualize the path of a rain droplet from any point in the contiguous United States to its end point.
 - [visGWDB](https://code.usgs.gov/map/gw/visGWDBmrva) - A framework for groundwater-level informatics.
 - [LakePy](https://github.com/ESIPFed/LakePy) - Pythonic user-centered front-end to the Global Lake Level Database.
-- [CaMa](https://github.com/global-hydrodynamics/CaMa-Flood_v4) - Designed to simulate the hydrodynamics in continental-scale rivers.
-- [Cahaba](https://github.com/NOAA-OWP/cahaba) - Flood inundation mapping and evaluation software configured to work with U.S. National Water Model.
-- [Global Flood Database Scripts & Data](https://github.com/cloudtostreet/MODIS_GlobalFloodDatabase) - Used to produce the Global Flood Database and assess changes in population exposed to floods.
 - [rivr](https://github.com/mkoohafkan/rivr) - Designed as an educational tool for students and instructors of undergraduate and graduate courses in open channel hydraulics.
 - [Aqualink](https://github.com/aqualinkorg/aqualink-app) - A philanthropically funded system to help people manage their local marine ecosystems in the face of increasing Ocean temperatures.
 - [argopy](https://github.com/euroargodev/argopy) - A global network of nearly 4000 autonomous probes measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.